Settings Reference

 When enabled, the web UI server will automatically start alongside the supervisor.

 By default, this is disabled.
-You can start the web UI manually with:
+You can also start the web UI manually with:

 web.bind_address